 Losing your job can be a stressful time for you and your family.
 Being dismissed can also affect your capacity to obtain a new job.

-Turner Freeman Lawyers are the experts in advising employees of their rights on termination, and where appropriate, assisting them in bringing claims for unfair dismissal.
+Turner Freeman Lawyers are experts in advising employees on their rights following termination, and assisting them in bringing claims for unfair dismissal.

 The unfair dismissal process

 For people who are not employees of the WA state government (or its statutory authorities), the Fair Work Act allows employees to bring a claim for unfair dismissal if the dismissal was harsh, unjust or unreasonable.
 To be eligible to apply you must meet the following criteria:

 Have completed a minimum employment period of 6 months, or 12 months if your employer is a small business, and:

 - be covered by an Award, an Enterprise Agreement or earning less than $145,400 per year.

 - if you meet the above conditions, a claim for unfair dismissal must be lodged at the Fair Work Commission within 21 days of termination.

 After a claim for unfair dismissal is commenced it will be referred to a conciliation conference.
 The aim of this conference is to resolve the matter without formal litigation, and without the need to incur substantial legal costs.

 Under both the Fair Work Act and the Industrial Relations Act, the most that can be awarded by way of workers compensation is 26 weeks pay.
 Reinstatement may also be ordered although, in practice, this seldom happens.

 The time periods in which a claim must be commenced are very small.